RFP54-Helios/FEC/README.md

 This capstone project tasked Team Helios with the challenge of redesigning an outdated retail portal.
 The redesign implemented a new user interface, and introduced significant client experience functionality.

-What challenge called for the use of this technology How did we implement it to meet that challenge?

 ---

 ## Tech Stack and Challenges